aenyne/teach-AI-in-business/README.md

 **Make this Issue your First Issue**
 I am collecting material for teaching AI-related issues to non-tech people.
 The links should have provide for a general understanding of AI without going too deep into technical issues.
 Please contribute!

-**Kindly use only those Resources with NO CODE**
+Kindly use only those Resources with **NO CODE**

+**NEW**
+Check out also the [AI Wiki](AI-Wiki.md)
+**NEW**

 ## Online Videos & Courses